 "Sometimes the memory of your loved one is just poison in your veins," Ducard—or Rā's al Ghūl, as he was known in the League—had once said to Bane in a rare moment of candor.
 "And one day you catch yourself wishing the person you loved had never existed, so you would be spared your pain."

 Though Bane understood Rā's' point, for he knew that agony all too well, he could not imagine ever wishing that he had not met Melisande.
 Her kindness and beauty had stolen his heart almost immediately.
-And if she had not been sent to the pit, if she had not lived in the cell next to his, he would have become something else entirely—a true criminal with no humanity—and he would have never been rescued by Rā's al Ghūl following Talia's escape.
-Without Talia's testimony of Bane's protection, he would have been killed by Rā's and his men, as all the other prisoners save the doctor had been killed once Rā's learned of the prisoners' rape and murder of his wife.
+And if she had not been sent to the pit, if she had not lived in the cell next to his, he would have become something else entirely, a true criminal with no humanity, and he would have never been rescued by Rā's al Ghūl following Talia's escape.
+Without Talia's testimony of Bane's protection, he would have been killed by Rā's and his men, as all the other prisoners save the doctor and three of Bane's allies had been killed once Rā's learned of the prisoners' rape and murder of his wife.

 The marble arches of the palace gate soared above Bane now, the passage guarded by two armed men.
 Their eyes raked him from top to bottom.
 Soldiers, not mere guards.
 Mercenaries perhaps.
 No doubt Melisande's father had only the best men to protect his family and his assets.
 Rā's al Ghūl had once been counted among such men, favored by Melisande's father until the Westerner's carnal betrayal.